GamalMohamed/Maze-Solver/README.md

 ## How to use?
  * User provides the path for the **maze image** and **a flag** whether to display the steps of maze solution "-d" or just display the final solution "-r".
  * If no or wrong flag is provided, default behaviour is to output the final solution as a png image only.
- * The app takes the command line arguments as follows: <exe name> <image_name> <-d or -r>
+ * The app takes the command line arguments as follows: exe_name image_name <-d OR -r>
+ * examples:
- * e.g. MazeSolver.exe maze.png -d  OR  MazeSolver.exe maze.png -r
+    * MazeSolver.exe maze.png -d
+	* MazeSolver.exe maze.png -r
+	* MazeSolver.exe maze.png

 ## Constraints